unoplatform/hd-docs/hot-design-getstarted-counter-tutorial.md

 ### [Command Line](#tab/cli)

-> [!NOTE]
-> If you don't have the Uno Platform dotnet new templates installed, follow [these instructions](https://aka.platform.uno/dotnet-new-templates).
+Install the latest Uno Platform dotnet new templates by following [these instructions](https://aka.platform.uno/dotnet-new-templates).

 From the command line, run the following command: